-16. Going concern
+17. Going concern

-We draw attention to the fact that at 30 November 2021, the company had accumulated surpluses of R 13 337 538 and that the organisation's total assets exceed its liabilities by R 13 337 538.
+We draw attention to the fact that at 30 November 2022, the company had accumulated surplus of R 12,930,362 and that the organisation's total assets exceed its liabilities by R 12,930,362.
 The directors believe that the organisation has adequate financial resources to continue in operation in the foreseeable future and accordingly the annual financial statements have been prepared on a going concern basis.
-The directors have considered the impact of COVID-19 and have satisfied themselves that the organisation is in a sound financial position and that it has access to sufficient borrowing facilities to meet its foreseeable cash requirements.
-The directors are aware of this new material change that may adversely impact the organisation.
 The directors are not aware of any material non-compliance with statutory or regulatory requirements or of any pending changes to legislation which may affect the organisation.

-17. Events after the reporting period
+18. Events after the reporting period